Mmaz1988/xle-glueworkbench-interface/README.md

 # XLE+Glue

 This code makes it possible to call the Glue Semantics Workbench (GSWB) from XLE.
-The folders `/grammars` and `grammars_concept/` contains some sample XLE grammars (see the descriptions in "Relevant content").
+The folders `/grammars` and `grammars_concept/` contain some sample XLE grammars (see the descriptions in "Relevant content").
 The folder `/src` contains Prolog procedures that translate the glue premises in an f-structure to strings that are formatted such that they can be read by the GSWB.
 The file `glue.tcl` adds a command to the XLE GUI that allows you to run the Prolog procedures and the GSWB and return the result.